 - Overcome the restriction of FAT32 partition and Logical/Primary partitions.

-- Shrink a volume and make Unallocated space on either left or right side.
+- Make Unallocated space on either left or right when shrinking a partition.

 - Extend partition by merging either contiguous Unallocated space by 1 step.